Welcome. Please choose from a category in the left sidebar.

 With the growth of the Mormon branch, the school, two mills and a post office, there was now sufficient growth in the settlement of 2nd Street to civilly organize a precinct that was given the same name as the post office: Lynne.

-In the Lynne Precinct there was a little “business hub” on 2nd Street in the area of the fort that included the school, the post office, Sam Gates’ molasses mill, and Ed Stone’s in-home produce store.
-William Hutchens established a small saw-mill there.
-Homesteads were clustered around this area on 2nd Street west of Washington Blvd.
+In the 1860, before the business development at Five Points, there was a little “business hub” on 2nd Street in the old fort that included the school, the post office, Sam Gates’ molasses mill, and Ed Stone’s in-home produce store and later photo gallery.
+In 1866 William Hutchens established a small saw-mill near the old Bingham School.

 Sam Gates’ unmarried daughter, Nancy Jane, was seventeen in July 1868 when she started “keeping school” in the subscription school on 2nd Street with 34 scholars in the “Lynne 10 District”.
 On September 22, 1868, she recorded in her journal: